websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/module-projects.md

 | `gradle.properties` | Specifies the Liferay product version |
 | `settings.gradle` | Applies Gradle plugins, including [Liferay Workspace](../../developing-applications/tooling/liferay-workspace.md). |

-You can add your own module in a subfolder, like the example module's `k8s2-api` folder, or create your module in a new [Liferay Workspace](../../developing-applications/tooling/liferay-workspace.md).
+You can add more modules in new subfolders, like the example module's `k8s2-api` folder, or create them in a new [Liferay Workspace](../../developing-applications/tooling/liferay-workspace.md).

 Here's the `k8s2-api` module structure in the context of the module root.